Skip to main content

 View outdated dependencies

 To view outdated dependencies, run bun outdated.
-This is like npm outdated but with more compact output.
+It works like npm outdated, with more compact output.

 bun outdated